 Bend, Oregon has become a popular “move-to” destination for many reasons.
-Of course, the accessibility to outdoor activities and the beautiful weather is on top of the list.
+Of course, the accessibility to outdoor activities and the beautiful weather are on top of the list.
 Not far behind though, is the small-town feel and sense of community that Bend has managed to retain thus far in the city’s urban growth.

 Ask anyone who lives here and the first thing they will tell you is that people are friendly, kind, and generous.
-Whether you are stuck on the side of the road with a flat tire, stranded downtown without a cell phone or lost wandering around hiking trails, you can always count on a passerby to stop and offer their assistance.
+Whether you are stuck on the side of the road with a flat tire, stranded downtown without a cell phone, or lost wandering around hiking trails, you can always count on a passerby to stop and offer their assistance.
 If you post that your dog is lost, people come out of the woodwork to hang signs and search as if it was their own dog who was missing.
 One might think that unselfishly offering a helping hand to a stranger is the norm, but after living in seventeen different cities throughout my life, I assure you it’s not.
-Bend has managed to hold on to that “womb-like” feel which I so fondly remember in the ’90s.
+The Bend area has managed to hold on to that “womb-like” feel that I so fondly remember in the ’90s.

 But in a community of over 100,000 people (most of which are not true Bend natives), how does one find their own community in the city of Bend?
 What if you don’t have the opportunity to meet people organically like through a parent of your kid’s friends or fellow attendees at a local church?
-Well, here are some places and clubs in Bend, Oregon to check out if you want to meet others with similar interests who also have the desire to connect or just simply learn about something new!
+Well, here are some special events, places, and clubs in Bend, Oregon to check out if you want to meet others with similar interests who also have the desire to connect or just simply learn about something new!

-You will be hard pressed to find a group on Meetup that doesn’t exist.
+You will be hard-pressed to find a group on Meetup that doesn’t exist.
 Whether you’re a “Proclaimed Nerd, Geek or Dweeb” or “A Vintage Woman With A Trailer,” Meetup is a fantastic place to meet people.
 The groups are free, there is no obligation, and it’s a great place to learn about everything.